 Since the legal framework of the banking business and financial services are administered primarily by the Banking Regulation Act, 1949.
-The Reserve Bank of India Act, 1934 (RBI Act) authorizes (RBI) to issue rules and regulations, along with some directions and guidelines on a wide range of issues.
-RBI is the central banking institution of India, controlling all the monetary policies of India.
+Then the Reserve Bank of India Act, 1934 (RBI Act) authorizes (RBI) to issue rules and regulations, along with some directions and guidelines on a wide range of issues.
+Predominantly, RBI is the central banking institution of India, controlling all the monetary policies of India.
 It makes sure that India is not out of shares even during the economic crisis.

 Other financial sector managers include: